awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-resetaccess.md

   Type: String

   Description: \(Required\) ID of the EC2 instance you want to reset access for\.
+**Important**
-IMPORTANT: AWS Systems Manager Automation stops this instance, and creates an AMI before attempting any operations\.
+Systems Manager Automation stops this instance, and creates an AMI before attempting any operations\.
 Data stored in instance store volumes will be lost\.
 The public IP address will change if you are not using an Elastic IP\.
 + SubnetId

   Type: String

   Default: CreateNewVPC

   Description: \(Optional\) The subnet ID for the EC2Rescue instance\.
-By default, AWS Systems Manager Automation creates a new VPC\.
+By default, Systems Manager Automation creates a new VPC\.
 Alternatively, Use SelectedInstanceSubnet to use the same subnet as your instance, or specify a custom subnet ID\.
+**Important**
-IMPORTANT: The subnet must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.
+The subnet must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.
 + EC2RescueInstanceType

   Type: String